Withholding tax on rental income

 An Individual Tax Number (ITN) is required when making the Notification.
 A non-resident owner may obtain an ITN by filing Form T1261 “Application for a Canada Revenue Agency Individual Tax Number (ITN) for Non-Residents”.

-The timing for obtaining a certificate of compliance could take months due to the processing backlog at the CRA.
-The buyer can avoid making withholding tax payment to the CRA within 30 days after the end of the month when the sale occurred if a comfort letter is obtained.
+The purchaser can avoid making withholding tax payment to the CRA within 30 days after the end of the month when the sale occurred if a comfort letter is obtained.
 A comfort letter can be requested by the seller at the time of submitting the Request to the CRA.
 In practice, if a comfort letter is issued, the buyer’s lawyer can continue to hold the funds withheld from the purchase price (25% or 50% of the gross proceeds) in escrow beyond the remittance deadline without incurring any penalties or interest.
 When the certificate of compliance is obtained, any excess withholding taxes above the amount calculated in the certificate of compliance can be released to the non-resident seller.

 For a certificate of compliance to be issued, the required withholding tax payment calculated in the Request must be provided to the Receiver General when a “Notice to Pay” is received.

-no tax is payable for the year in which the sale occurred.
+no tax is payable for the year in which you have disposed of the property.

 the disposition for which a certificate of compliance under section 116 has been issued.